zzzprojects/docs/entityframework.net/pages/querying-data/include-multiple-levels.md

 ### Entity Framework Core

 EF Core has a new extension method **ThenInclude()**.
-You can drill down thru relationships to include multiple levels of related data using the ThenInclude method.
+You can drill down through relationships to include multiple levels of related data using the ThenInclude method.

 ```csharp